caspar/project2-f22-template/README.md

 The months in different years are considered different.

-Your anwser should be a single query.
+Your answer should be a single query.
 You need to run it and get the output containing the columns:

 * year (a number of four digits.
 E.g., 2015)
 * month (a number from 1 to 12.
 E.g., May should be 5)